mlrainer/StarWarsInfoNet/README.md

 3. Retrieve data from a third-party API and use it to display something within your app. - Located in the page .js files.

+Still working on trivia game but I don't think I'm going to get it done before deadline so I added a "Coming Soon Page"